aguivari/msc_oop1_project1/README.md

 - any topics from Java 22 and/or 23 - be sure to clearly explain these topics and what you had to do to get the newer code to compile/run ❌
     - specifically, only unnamed variables and patterns required here (permanent in Java 22).  ❌
         - https://docs.oracle.com/en/java/javase/22/language/unnamed-variables-and-patterns.html#GUID-D54E1CF1-BDFD-4B57-8A6E-5B4C87F4D58A ❌
+- consistent updates to a public repository ✅